 - no invasions of privacy or profit-driven commercial agenda

 - all that is important (and nothing that is not) for people who live or work in Exeter

 - what’s being done in their name, by whom, with their public assets and money

 - free journalism training courses to enable community contributors

-- stories that amplify local voices and inspire action for change.
+- stories that amplify local voices, support democratic dialogue and inspire action for change.

 Exeter Observer delivers content with real relevance:

 - challenging established narratives by presenting and evidencing progressive ideas

 - offering wider context for stakeholders to explore common interest issues from multiple perspectives.

 Exeter Observer informs and empowers its readers: